TatianaVeda/frontend-framework/framework/docs/best-practices.md

 ```
 This keeps your navigation logic clean and maintainable.

----

-## 5. Handle Asynchronous Data Reactively
+### 5. Handle Asynchronous Data Reactively

-**Best practice:**
 Fetch data asynchronously and store it in shared state.
 Subscribe to state changes to update your UI automatically.

 **Example:**
 ```javascript